vikiboss/mioki/readme.md

 > PS: The image is 500+ MB, so it may take some time to download.

-Visit http://localhost:6099， and navigate to "Network Settings" to add a new WebSocket server, using the `3001` port and `0.0.0.0` host.
+Visit http://localhost:6099, and navigate to "Network Settings" to add a new WebSocket server, using the `3001` port and `0.0.0.0` host.
 Make sure to enable it after adding.

 ![napcat-ws-config](./docs/napcat-ws-config.png)

 #### 2. WIP

+> To be continued...